chaseruskin/orbit/docs/src/6_commands/8_search.md

 ## __DESCRIPTION__

-This command will search for all ip defined by Orbit in 3 locations.
-Use the flags to control what areas to search under (`--install`, `--develop`, `--available`).
+This command will search for all ip defined by Orbit in the catalog from all 3 state: development, installation, and available.
+You can control what states to search for with `--develop`, `--install`, and `--available` flags.

 An optional pkgid can also be provided to narrow results even further.
 Pkgid fields can be omitted by entering an empty value.

 ## __OPTIONS__

 `<pkgid>`
-      Identifiers to filter under V.L.N
+      Identifiers to filter under vendory.library.name

 `--install, -i`
       Filter for ip installed to the cache